Phileosopher/commonplace/glossary-spiritual.md

 Angelology - The systematic theology branch that addresses what angels are

+Apophatic theology - aka negative theology, finding truths by affirming what things aren't, contrasts with cataphatic theology

+Apotheosis - aka divinization, the process of God's grace on man, contrasts with theosis, Western churches use the concept more

 Arminianism - The belief that humanity's free will is distinct from God's sovereignty, tends to exist as [compatibilism](glossary-philosophy.md), often emphasizes [spiritual gifts](spiritual-gifts.md)

 Atonement - establishing a decent relationship between two parties through reparations and agreement